scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

 solution of the SVC to the spectral content of the earthquake source mechanism.
 The key concept we will be elaborating on is understanding the relationship between what we call input and feature spaces of the SVC.
-The results of the classification are curves seperating points on the surface of the focal sphere (the input space), which is the domain of the input data.
+The results of the classification are curves separating points on the surface of the focal sphere (the input space), which is the domain of the input data.
 However, the physics and understanding of the result lies in the representation of the solution in the feature